datacontroller/docs.datacontroller.io/docs/roadmap.md

 * %include the .sas program, if provided
 * %include the SAS code from a web service, if provided
-* perform logic to filter on (remaining) PK values, if no script provided

-The frontend will pause whilst this service runs.
-If values are pasted (or imported), the validation will NOT take place.
-This would depend on a backend validation, if this case needs to be handled.
+The request will run in the background (user can continue to work on the grid).
+If values are pasted (or imported) the validation will NOT take place.
+Similarly, if other cells in the row are modified, the request is not re-executed unless the user selects the calle again.
+If these validations are necessary, they should be performed at backend.

-The frontend will take an md5() hash of every value in the row (with a separator, the target column will be assigned a blank value) and store this in a global arrray.
+To detect changes, the frontend will take an md5() hash of every value in the row (with a separator, the target column will be assigned a blank value) and store this in a global arrray.
 This is used as a lookup when fetching values, to see if the record has changed or not.
 This event will take place when the user selects the cell (and only that cell).
 It will not take place for cells that are pasted / copied in, or for excel uploads.

 The last 10 dropdown value lists will be saved.